In this page

 7.1 In our school we have supply staff providing cover, either on an ad hoc basis, or on a longer term agreement.
 How do we record each of these?

-Individual level data is required from those that are in regular service, meaning employed on a contract or service agreement for a continuous period of one month or more.
+Individual level data is required from those that are in regular service, for example, employed on a contract or service agreement for a continuous period of one month or more.

 No individual level information should be returned for a supply teacher employed on an ad hoc basis or short term basis covering a period of less than 1 month.
-Aggregated information on the number of days and total cost of supply cover commissioned directly from commercial agencies must be included in the supply module which will be collected as part of phase 2 from November 2021.
+Aggregated information on the number of days and total cost of supply cover commissioned directly from commercial agencies must be included in the supply module.

 In this situation the LA is acting like a supply agency.
-If the supply teacher is in regular service in the school, ie has a contract for one month or more, then the school should return a school data return record for the individual with a staff role of ‘LS – Contracted Supply Teacher (Non-Agency)’ .
+If the supply teacher is in regular service in the school, ie has a contract for one month or more, then the school should return a school data return record for the individual with a staff role of ‘LS, Contracted Supply Teacher (Non-Agency)’.
 (For the purposes of SWAC, one month is defined to be a period of 28 days.)
-If they do not have a contract of one month or more, then they should be included in the aggregated supply module which will be collected as part of phase 2 from November 2021.
+If they do not have a contract of one month or more, then they should be included in the aggregated supply module.

 The LA must also provide a contract record for all supply teachers where they are acting like a supply agency and recorded with a post of ‘SPL - Supply teacher employed centrally by local authority’.

-7.3 Some cover Supervisors are employed by schools on contracts and cover sickness and training, meetings.
-When collecting costs for supply for the return in 2020 how do we record this?
+7.3 Some cover supervisors are employed by schools on contracts and cover sickness and training, meetings etc. When collecting costs for supply for the return, how do we record this?

 Cover supervisors should be included on the school return at an individual level if they have a contract of 28 days or over.